federicomariamassari/udacity-sfend/projects/p2/p2-camera-based-2d-feature-tracking.md

 ### MP.2: Keypoint Detection

 Keypoint detection, description, matching, and selection are implemented in `matching2D_Student.cpp`.
 The Harris and Shi-Tomasi detectors have _ad hoc_ methods, while SIFT (and SURF), FAST, ORB, BRISK, and AKAZE are all included in `detKeypointsModern`.
 Algorithm selection is performed via string comparison, using `std::string::compare` instead of `==` to both conform with the starter code and to allow for input case-insensitivity (source: Udacity GPT).
 Harris corner detection and non-maxima suppression are based on the Udacity solution [3]; for modern algorithms, which are plugged into the generic `cv::FeatureDetector` class, the main references are [4] and [5].
+I additionally decided to include (but keep separate) SURF, as it was the required method for project [Map My World](https://github.com/federicomariamassari/udacity-rsend/blob/main/projects/p4/p4-map-my-world.md) (Robotics Software Engineer Nanodegree) and I was curious to understand how it would fare compared to the other methods.
 To improve readability, arguments are not explicitly passed to the function signatures if they use the default values; instead, reference to the official documentation is made in the code.

 ### MP.3: Keypoint Removal

 For this task, template class `cv::Rect` is used to remove all keypoints outside an area in pixels centered on the preceding vehicle (x=535, y=180, width=180, height=150).
 All keypoints whose coordinates belong to the rectangle are pushed back in a new vector, which is then reassigned to the original object.
 It is worth mentioning that the pre-defined area includes the side mirror of a vehicle on the left, as well as the shadow of the preceding car itself, with implications for the analysis.

+### MP.4: Keypoint Descriptors

+Descriptors BRIEF, ORB, FREAK, AKAZE, SIFT (and SURF)

 ## Resources